Certificate in German Language and Culture

 2. Evidence of substantial upper-level coursework in German.
 This requirement will be satisfied if three of the four courses taken for the certificate were conducted in German, or if two were taught in German and one was conducted in English with a substantial German-language component.
 This option is available for all courses taught in in the German Department as well as courses in other departments cross-listed with German.
 Students should consult with the instructor regarding the German-language component at the beginning of the semester and submit the agreed-upon plan to the German Director of Undergraduate Studies for approval by the end of the second week of classes.

 Independent Work Requirements

-There are three ways to fulfill the Independent Work Requirement: (1) A substantial paper (15–20 pages if in English, 10–15 pages if in German; may be a revised version of a paper written for one of the four required courses); (2) a chapter from the senior thesis principally devoted to a German-related topic; (3) an additional 300-level class taught in German.
+There are three ways to fulfill the Independent Work Requirement: (1) a substantial paper of circa 15–20 pages (if in English), 10–15 pages (if in German); this paper may be a revised version of a text written for one of the four required courses; (2) a chapter from the senior thesis principally devoted to a German-related topic; (3) an additional 300-level class taught in German.